St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 The use of these worksheets has many important benefits for your children’s learning process development such as:

-• Letter recognition reinforcement, when they have to discriminate which is the letter they are looking for among the others ones.
+• Letter recognition reinforcement when they have to discriminate which is the letter they are looking for among the others.

-• One-to-one correspondence is when they place manipulatives on top of the letters.
+• One-to-one correspondence when they place manipulatives on top of the letters.

-• Eye and hand coordination, when they look and the letters they are looking form and trace a shape around them or place a manipulative on top of them.
+• Eye and hand coordination when they find the letters they are looking for and trace a shape around them or place a manipulative on top of them.

-• Concentration skills, because they have to focus on looking for the letters to be able to do the activity.
+• Concentration skills when they have to focus on looking for the letters to be able to do the activity.

 Supporting the Theme with Books

-Just by showing your children the pictures of a book and letting them create the story in their minds and talking about them, you are modeling how to hold a book the right way and turn the pages gently, how you read from top to bottom and left to right (the way you also write correctly).
+Just by showing your children the pictures of a book, letting them create the story in their minds, and talking about them, you are modeling how to hold a book the right way.
+Turning the pages gently and following the words with a pointer, you teach them how you read from top to bottom and left to right (the way you also write correctly).

 Tying It Up Together